fersilva16/fly-dist-sys/README.md

 ### [Challenge #6c: Totally-Available, Read Committed Transactions](https://fly.io/dist-sys/6c/)

-The solution follows the same idea as the previous one, with g-counters, but it replicates entire transactions instead of individual writes.
+The solution follows the same idea as the previous one, with g-counters, but it replicates entire transactions instead of individual writes, and first writes to a separated store to then merge changes into the main store.

+Like the previous solution, the txn is replicated until it's acknowledged by the node.
+On replication, it also merges the changes using a separated store.

 [solution](txn/c/main.go) / [tests](txn/c/main_test.go)